Branvier/branvier/README.md

     }
   );

-  // you can also load them from asset folder. await Translation.initAsset('pt','assets/translations');
+  // Recommended: You can also load all .json files from asset folder.
+Ex en.json, etc. await Translation.initAsset('pt','assets/translations');

   {...} => MaterialApp();